Mukunda: Development

 C. Aswini Dutt approached Puri Jagannadh to prepare a script and direct the debut film of Naga Babu's son Varun Tej.
 The project failed to materialize and subsequently, Puri Jagannadh produced and directed that script which was titled Heart Attack starring Nithin and Adah Sharma.
 Srikanth Addala was confirmed to direct the film in late January 2014.
 The film was announced to be shot in the locales of Kerala and East Godavari.
 The film was formally launched at Hyderabad on 27 February 2014.
 The film was confirmed to be produced by Nallamalapu Srinivas and Tagore Madhu jointly on Leo Productions banner.
-Mickey J. Meyer was announced as the film's music director while V. Manikandan was announced as the Director of photography.
+Mickey J. Meyer was announced as the film's music director while S. Manikandan was announced as the Director of photography.
 The film's opening ceremony was aired live on MAA TV which was the first time ever for a Telugu film.
 Pooja Hegde confirmed the film's title as Gollabhama in early June 2014.
 The film's title was changed in early August 2014 with Mukunda Murari being the possible title.
 However, on Krishnashtami, the makers renamed the film as Mukunda.

 Casting

 "I was blown away by Srikanth Addala's narration and he has great clarity about what he wants.
 That sort of makes our job easy on the sets.
 I'm glad that I have got a chance to play a different character compared to my role in my debut film and my role is one of the key elements in the film."

-— —Pooja Hegde, regarding her character in the film.
+— Pooja Hegde, regarding her character in the film.

 Prior to this film, Varun Tej underwent training in acting skills under the supervision of Satyanand who trained Varun's uncle Pawan Kalyan.
 Either of Akshara Haasan and Parineeti Chopra was rumored as the film's female lead.
 Pooja Hegde was finalized as the film's female lead later.
 Prakash Raj, Brahmanandam, Rao Ramesh and Nassar were confirmed to appear in crucial roles during the film's launch.
 Varun Tej was reported to be seen as a volleyball player in the film in late March 2014.
 Allu Arjun was reported to make a cameo appearance in the film in mid June 2014.
 The film's unit confirmed those reports as rumors later.
 Sekhar Kammula was reported to make a cameo appearance in the film.